AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/04-financial-statement.md

   </tbody>
 </table>

-Return of appropriation under section 51 of PGPA Act reflects the return of $2.226m of unused funding for the development of the Grants Warehouse appropriated to the Digital Transformation Office in Appropriation Act 2 2015/16.
+1. Return of appropriation under section 51 of PGPA Act reflects the return of $2.226m of unused funding for the development of the Grants Warehouse appropriated to the Digital Transformation Office in *Appropriation Act 2 2015/16*.

-Restructuring of $1.992m reflects the transfer of functions from the Department of Finance ($1.003m) and the transfer of plant and equipment to assist with the establishment of the Digital Transformation Office as its own Executive Agency from the Department of the Prime Minister and Cabinet ($0.989m).
+2. Restructuring of $1.992m reflects the transfer of functions from the Department of Finance ($1.003m) and the transfer of plant and equipment to assist with the establishment of the Digital Transformation Office as its own Executive Agency from the Department of the Prime Minister and Cabinet ($0.989m).

 The above statement should be read in conjunction with the accompanying notes.

 ## Statement of Changes in Equity
+for the period ended 30 June 2016

 <table class="content-table" summary="Digital Transformation Office
 Statement of changes in equity